|

 Continent-wide sand distribution:

 Much of the sand found today has been transported over great distances.
-Gravel and sand covering the Sahara over an area larger than 1,000 x 1,000 km was washed up there from the sea into the interior and evenly distributed there (7).
+Gravel and sand covering the Sahara over an area larger than 1,000 x 1,000 km was transported from the sea into the interior of the country and evenly distributed there (7).
 The silicate sands of Florida (USA) come from the Appalachians and were thus transported over a distance exceeding 700 km (8).
 The quartz gravel in North Dakota (USA) comes from the area around British Columbia (Canada) and must also have been transported farther than 700 km (9).

 |